Approximated Prompt Tuning for Vision-Language Pre-trained Models: Experiments

+In Fig.~\ref{fig4:PPcurve}, we also present the performance comparison of APT to other PETL methods with different parameter costs.
+It can be seen that Deep Prompt are much inferior than other methods in terms of parameter efficiency and performance, suggesting its difficulty on VL adaption.
+Adapter~\cite{conf/cvpr/Sung0B22} and Scaled PA~\cite{conf/iclr/HeZMBN22}, as the advanced PETL methods, are all parameter efficient, and their adaptions are also plausible on VQA.
+However, the overall performance of these two methods is close, which is beyond expectation.
+Compared to these adapter-based methods, the performance of APT can achieve obvious gains at a scale of about 2M parameters, which becomes stable as the parameter size grows.

-We first examine the impact of prompt number and the rank value in Eq.~\ref{approximated_P_K}, of which results are given in Tab.~\ref{table_weight_ablation}.
+\textbf{Ablation Study.} We first examine the impact of prompt number and the rank value in Eq.~\ref{approximated_P_K}, of which results are given in Tab.~\ref{table_weight_ablation}.
 Here, ``\emph{identify}'' denotes that directly using prompt tokens as $K$ and $V$ in Eq. \ref{approximated_delta_item_without_weight_and_qkv}, while ``\emph{dense}'' means that low-rank transformation is not used in Eq.~\ref{approximated_P_K}.
 The first observation from Tab.~\ref{table_weight_ablation} is that the increase of prompt tokens is beneficial to VLP models, which can obtain improvements on both tasks, \emph{e.g.}, 100 to 200.
 However, when exceeding 200, its gains are marginal in contrast to other prompt methods as shown in Fig.~\ref{fig4:PPcurve}, which also suggests the effectiveness of APT for VLP models.
 In terms of the rank value, the performance of ``identity'' suggests that directly using prompt tokens for attention is suboptimal.
 And the low-rank approximation can better trade off performance and parameter cost, \emph{e.g.} rank value $r=4$, which is even superior than the dense transformation on NLVR$^2$.

-Tab.~\ref{table_component_ablation} shows the ablation of the scaling designs we used for APT, \emph{i.e.}, $\alpha$ in Eq.~\ref{approximated_delta_item_with_max} and $s$ in Eq.~\ref{summary}.
-The first row is the results of only fine-tuning classifier used as reference.
-From this table, we can see that the basic assumption of APT is supported, \emph{i.e.}, ``APT \emph{w/o} scaling'', which achieves distinct gains than tuning classifier.
-Via considering the max value impact discussed in Eq.~\ref{approximated_delta_item_with_max}, \emph{i.e.}, \emph{with} $\alpha$, and the denominator factor discussed in Eq.~\ref{direct_calculate}, \emph{i.e.}, \emph{with} $e^s$, the performance of APT can be further improved, \emph{i.e.}, $70.94\%$ and $75.92\%$ in the last row.
-However, these two scaling factors need to be used together to maximize the benefit of APT, as shown in the second and third rows of Tab.~\ref{table_component_ablation}.

-Overall, the results of Tab.~\ref{table_weight_ablation} and Tab.~\ref{table_component_ablation} well confirm the motivation and effectiveness of our designs towards prompt attention approximation.
+Overall, these results well confirm the effectiveness of APT towards efficient VL adaption.
+More experiments can refer to our \textbf{Appendix}.